flaf/mcollective-flaf-plugins/README.md

+# Build the package after a git clone

+Just run `debuild -us -uc`.

-# mcollective-flaf-puppet
+# mcollective-flaf-plugins

-This is my Debian package for the mcollective plugin (agent and client) for Ubuntu Trusty and Debian Jessie.
-To work correctly, you must put in the file `/etc/puppetlabs/mcollective/server.cfg` :
+This is my Debian package for some mcollective plugins (agent and client) for Ubuntu Trusty and Debian Jessie.

+With the mcollective puppet plugin, to work correctly, you must put in the file `/etc/puppetlabs/mcollective/server.cfg` :

 ```ini
 # Documentation here: https://github.com/puppetlabs/mcollective-puppet-agent